mcphail/next-3D/documentation/maths.md

 `Point16 project3D(Point16_3D pos, Point8_3D r);`

-Projects a point from model space (r) into universe space (pos) with perspective
+Projects a point from model space (r) into world space (pos) with perspective

 Optimised version of this C routine:
 ```